All Products

 3. Press the Esc key, enter :wq, and press the Enter key to save and close the file.

-• For Linux servers that you plan to migrate to the cloud, you can use Server Migration Center (SMC) for the migration.
-For more information, see Migrate servers to Elastic Compute Service (ECS).
+• To migrate Linux servers to the cloud, use Server Migration Center (SMC).
+See Migrate servers to ECS instances.

-• For ECS instances that are already running a Linux custom image on Alibaba Cloud, you can restart the system to verify the result.
-If the hostname, network, and Network Time Protocol (NTP) are automatically configured, cloud-init was installed successfully.
-For example, you can run the following command to view the network configuration file:
+• For ECS instances running a Linux custom image on Alibaba Cloud, restart the system to verify the installation.
+If the hostname, network, and NTP are automatically configured, cloud-init was installed successfully.
+View the network configuration file:

 sudo reboot